vector623/vector623.github.io/_posts/2018-06-25-devils-dictionary.markdown

 GitHub - Synonymous with Git, for most developers.

-Google - A marketing platform which camoflauges its present capitalist intentions with occasional callouts to historical communists.
+Google - A marketing platform which uses occasional homages to historical Marxists to camoflauge its present capitalist ambitions.

 ## H ##